maiahalle/DS105_Group_Final_Project/README.md

 ## Aims

 Our first aim in this project was to see which words are most frequently used by each political party as a whole.
-Then we will will look into the words from this top group and analyse the ones which are used exclusively by each party at this level of frequency.
+Then we will look into the words from this top group and analyse the ones which are used exclusively by each party at this level of frequency.
 Next, we will explore when and why some of these words were frequently used.
 Lastly, we will investigate the links between these frequently used words and the level of user engagement.

 ## Data Collection

 **Data Set:**
-We collected tweets from all of the current Congresspeople's Twitter accounts.
-Our time-frames were between 7th November to 7th December and 10th December to 10th January.
-This amounted to almost 3 million tweets.
+We collected recent tweets from all of the current Congresspeople's Twitter accounts which amounted to a total of almost 3 million tweets.
 We got the list of Twitter handles from an Excel spreadsheet titled Congressional Twitter Accounts created by the [University of California San Diego (UCSD)](https://ucsd.libguides.com/congress_twitter) (Smith, 2022).
-Our data set is comprised of 223 Democrats (including 4 Delegates) and 215 Republicans (including 1 Delegate and the Resident Commissioner of Puerto Rico), and 3 vacant seats.
+Our data set consists of 223 Democrats (including 4 Delegates) and 215 Republicans (including 1 Delegate and the Resident Commissioner of Puerto Rico), and 3 vacant seats.

 <img width="640" alt="Screen Shot 2023-01-04 at 8 22 27 PM" src="https://user-images.githubusercontent.com/117990566/210680386-51fec2fc-0a3b-4e0a-a43d-f653efc48b63.png">